-The objectives of the grant are to promote a safe workplace for the steel manufacturing industry, to increase the number of students who study health and safety awareness relative to the manufacturing environment, to provide direct student interaction for awareness of the steel industry, and to increase the number of students entering the steel industry upon graduation.
+The objectives of the grant are to promote a safe workplace for the steel manufacturing industry, to increase the number of students who study health and safety awareness relative to the manufacturing environment, to provide direct student interaction for awareness of the steel industry, and recruit more students for employment in the steel industry.

 Call for Proposals

 The Don B. Daily Safety Grant challenges North American university teams (students and professors) to submit proposals for grant funding in the theme area of safety and health awareness within the steel manufacturing industry.
 The proposal should indicate how each team of professor(s) and undergraduate students will approach the challenge including budget, direct steel plant interaction during the project and schedule requirements.
 The maximum allowable time for the project is one academic year beginning in September.
 Universities may submit more than one proposal; however, each must be an entirely separate submission and will be evaluated independently.
 The number of grants awarded depends on fund availability; the maximum grant per award for the current academic year will be US$10,000.

 Topics and Outcomes